sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

   print z;
 }
 ```
 Most importantly, logic containing whether to enter the loop is encoded in the block "loopstart."
-From here, the program either branches to the loop's body which can consist of any number of blocks (here it is "loopbody") or it exits the loop and continues through the rest of the program (here, "exitbranch").
+From here, the program either branches into the loop's body which can consist of any number of blocks (here it is "loopbody") or it exits the loop and continues through the rest of the program in the block "exitbranch".

 There is also a standing assumption that we are working with Bril programs that have been transformed into SSA form.
-Though this implementation does not require SSA form, it may not optimize conditionals that would otherwise be apparent.
+Though this implementation does not require SSA form, it may miss unswitches.
 ### Design

 ##### Loop Detection